carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 The report is structured in three main sections.
 The first section collects a few performance numbers; the goal of this section is to give a very quick overview of the performance throughput.
-In this example, the two important performance indicators are the predicted total number of cycles, and the IPC.
+In this example, the two important performance indicators are **IPC** and **Block RThroughput** (Block Reciprocal Throughput).

+IPC is computed dividing the total number of simulated instructions by the total number of cycles.
+A delta between Dispatch Width and IPC is an indicator of a performance issue.
+In the absence of loop-carried data dependencies, the observed IPC tends to a theoretical maximum which can be computed by dividing the number of instructions of a single iteration by the *Block RThroughput*.

+IPC is bounded from above by the dispatch width.
+That is because the dispatch width limits the maximum size of a dispatch group.
+IPC is also limited by the amount of hardware parallelism.
+The availability of hardware resources affects the resource pressure distribution, and it limits the number of instructions that can be executed in parallel every cycle.
+A delta between Dispatch Width and the theoretical maximum IPC is an indicator of a performance bottleneck caused by the lack of hardware resources.
+In general, the lower the Block RThroughput, the better.

-IPC is probably the most important throughput indicator.
-A big delta between the Dispatch Width and the computed IPC is an indicator of potential performance issues.
+In this example, ``Instructions per iteration/Block RThroughput`` is 1.50.
+Since there are no loop-carried dependencies, the observed IPC is expected to approach 1.50 when the number of iterations tends to infinity.
+The delta between the Dispatch Width (2.00), and the theoretical maximum IPC (1.50) is an indicator of a performance bottleneck caused by the lack of hardware resources, and the *Resource pressure view* can help to identify the problematic resource usage.

 The second section of the report shows the latency and reciprocal throughput of every instruction in the sequence.
 That section also reports